hyperledger/bevel/docs/source/developer/corda-helmcharts.md

 ## mongodb-tls

 ### About
 This folder consists Mongodb helm charts which are used by the ansible playbooks for the deployment of the Mongodb component.
 It allows for TLS connection.
-When TLS is on for nms or doorman this chart is deployed for them else mongodb chart is deployed.
+When TLS is on for nms or doorman, this chart is deployed for them else mongodb chart is deployed.
 The folder contains a templates folder, a chart file and a value file.

 ### Folder Structure ###
 ```